Watch: Pharmac review uncovers 'systemic failings' for those with rare disorders

 Act Party health spokeswoman Brooke van Velden said Labour was pressured into commissioning the review and the findings were damning.

-"They then tried to bury it for months, before finally releasing it today when they probably hoped news of the Prime Minister's meeting with the President would distract from the damning findings," she said.
+"They then tried to bury it for months, before finally releasing it today when they probably hoped news of the Prime Minister's meeting with the President would distract from the damning findings."

 She said the review found Pharmac staff, rather than clinical experts or people with patient experience, were making decisions about life-saving medicines.